razaviah/Toronto-Climate-Data/README.md

 In the Exercise File, you will find a example how to compose a shell script.

 ### 3. How to concatenate data into one file with python?
-You can use your own way, but use glob and pandas can finish the job.
+You can use your own way, but using glob and pandas can finish the job.